-Moving on from Pourerere the next stop on the tour was going to be another spot that had been recommended to us as a must stay place – Porangahau Beach but first we wanted to visit the small settlement of Aramoana and no we didn’t take a detour to the South Island it’s just another village with the same name as the one outside Dunedin.
-It’s a short 8km trip down a well graded metal road to get to Aramoana
+Moving on from Pourerere the next stop on tour was going to be another spot that had been recommended to us as a must stay place.- Porangahau Beach but first we wanted to visit the small settlement of Aramoana and no we didn’t take a detour to the South Island it’s just another village with the same name as the one outside Dunedin.
+It’s a short 8km trip down a well-graded metal road to get to Aramoana

 The camping area is deceptively large with areas either out in the open that have views to the sea or under the shade of the old pine trees.
-Sarah and I have always avoided staying under trees as we are concerned about either falling pine cones or heaven forbid a falling branch during a strong wind so we found ourselves a nice place out in the open.
-7 vehicles spent the night with 4 of them under the trees so I guess not everyone is as concerned as we are.
+Sarah and I have always avoided staying under trees as we are concerned about either falling pine cones or heaven forbid a falling branch during a strong wind, so we found ourselves a beautiful place out in the open.
+7 vehicles spent the night with 4 of them under the trees, so I guess not everyone is as concerned as we are.

-Like the other freedom camping areas along this part of the coast there are flushing toilets here that are clean, obviously maintained on a regular basis.
-There is also a fresh water supply which would be an added bonus if you were planning an extended stay.
+Like the other freedom camping areas along this part of the coast, there are flushing toilets here that are clean, obviously maintained regularly.
+There is also a freshwater supply which would be an added bonus if you were planning an extended stay.

-As is our usual thing after settling the motorhome it was time for a walk.
-This is a massive beach that was almost completely devoid of people but with large flocks of Tern’s that had claimed the beach.
-As we walked towards them they would take flight only to settle down behind us as we passed by, a temporary interruption to their lives.
-They reminded me of the planes in Star Wars with the way they elevate their wings before talking flight which you can see a couple of them doing in the photo above.
+As is our usual thing after settling the motorhome, it was time for a walk.
+This is a massive beach that was almost entirely devoid of people but with large flocks of Tern’s that had claimed the beach.
+As we walked towards them, they would take flight only to settle down behind us as we passed by, a temporary interruption to their lives.
+They reminded me of the planes in Star Wars with the way they elevate their wings before taking flight which you can see a couple of them doing in the photo above.

-We were both quite taken with this seaweed which neither of us have ever seen before which had washed up on a number of mussel shells along the beach.
-I would imagine that in the water being swayed by the currents they would be quite a pretty sight, almost like flowers of the sea.
+We were both quite taken with this seaweed which neither of us had ever seen before.
+It had washed up on a number of mussel shells along the beach.
+I would imagine that in the water being swayed by the currents, they would be quite a pretty sight, almost like flowers of the sea.

 We had enjoyed such good weather during our trip but today although it wasn’t raining the sky was very threatening.
 That didn’t stop us walking to the end of the beach beyond the houses that comprise this small beach settlement.
-I am sure that on a clearer day the view back along this massive beach would be a sight to behold.
+I am sure that on a brighter day, the view back along this massive beach would be a sight to behold.

-Of course it wouldn’t be one of my blogs without at least one photo of our motorhome and where we parked.
-As you can see from the photo the area is set back a little way from the beach but not so far that we didn’t get a decent view from the front windows.
-Although perhaps when the camping area is fuller you might find your view blocked by other campers.
+Of course, it wouldn’t be one of my blogs without at least one photo of our motorhome and where we parked.
+As you can see from the picture, the area is set back a little way from the beach but not so far that we didn’t get a decent view from the front windows.
+Although perhaps when the camping area is fuller, you might find your view blocked by other campers.
 It’s another quality freedom camping area along this coast.
 One that we will return to.
-You can also if you look closely see Mr Blobby under the back of the motorhome on his inspection tour making sure all is in order.
+You can also if you look closely see Mr Blobby under the back of the motorhome on his inspection tour, making sure all is in order.

 To view the places we have visited click here to see them on Google maps.
 You can click the links to read the blog about that area.